History of Isan: Early history

-Khmer Domination
+Angkorian period

 From the 11th century, the Dvaravati or Mon culture from the Chao Phraya River basin was gradually displaced by the Khmer Empire of Angkor.
-Many principal centers became Angkor's tributary states.
+Many principal centres have conventionally been described as Angkor's tributary states.
 Consequently, a number of temples influenced by ancient Khmer art were found in Isan, most notably in southern part, at Phanom Rung and Phimai, which lie on the so-called Ancient Khmer Highway, the direct link to Angkor.
-Inscriptions found also told the connections between vassal towns and the court of Angkor.
+Inscriptions from the region have been read as recording connections between vassal towns and the court of Angkor.

 Sukhothai

 The Sukhothai Kingdom broke free from the Angkor Empire around the 13th century.
 Although Isan is not thought to have been a part of the Sukhothai kingdom due to the lack of clear evidence, the Khmer empire became weaker and retreated to its Cambodian heartlands, leaving Isan in the hands of fragmented muang (เมือง) city-states or statelets.
 However, many Khmer-speaking people remained and are still a prominent fixture in the southern area, constituting the majority in present-day southern part of the region such as in present-day Surin Province, Buriram Province and are also numerous in part of Sisaket Province.